Gross Profit Officer – appoint one today!

 The other side of the coin is that a smaller gross profit means every sale is less valuable, the bottom line is eroded and cashflow suffers.

 So it’s important to ensure your business makes the gross profit margin you want it to.
-Hence the role of the Gross Profit Officer.
+Hence the role of the GPO.

 What does the Gross Profit Officer do?